Whyzanet/WhyzaGC/README.md

 Below is a list of the main functions:

-Wifion - Activate WiFi, setup Web server, OTA upgrades and NTP client
+wifion - Activate WiFi, setup Web server, OTA upgrades and NTP client

+wifioff - deactivate wifi and radmon updates

 serialmon - Monitor the MightyOhm serial connection for disconnects longer than 15 seconds